Iridium satellite constellation: Iridium 33 collision

 At 16:56 UTC on February 10, 2009, Iridium 33 collided with the defunct Russian satellite Kosmos 2251.
 This accidental collision was the first hypervelocity collision between two artificial satellites in low Earth orbit.
 Iridium 33 was in active service when the accident took place.
 It was one of the oldest satellites in the constellation, having been launched in 1997.
-The satellites collided at a relative speed of roughly 22000 mph This collision created over 2000 large space debris fragments that can be hazardous to other satellites.
+The satellites collided at a relative speed of roughly 22000 mph This collision created over 2000 large space debris fragments that could be hazardous to other satellites.

 Iridium moved one of its in-orbit spares, Iridium 91 (formerly known as Iridium 90), to replace the destroyed satellite, completing the move on March 4, 2009.

 Technical details

 Air interface

 Communication between satellites and handsets is done using a TDMA and FDMA based system using L-band spectrum between 1,616 and 1,626.5 MHz.
 Iridium exclusively controls 7.775 MHz of this and shares a further 0.95 MHz.
-In 1999, Iridium agreed to timeshare a portion of spectrum, allowing radio astronomers to observe hydroxyl emissions; the amount of shared spectrum was recently reduced from 2.625 MHz.
+In 1999, Iridium agreed to timeshare a portion of spectrum, allowing radio astronomers to observe hydroxyl emissions. in 2010, the amount of shared spectrum was reduced from 2.625 MHz.

 External "hockey puck" type antennas used with Iridium handheld phones, data modems and SBD terminals are usually defined as 3 dB gain, 50 ohms impedance with RHCP (right hand circular polarization) and 1.5:1 VSWR.
 As Iridium antennas function at frequencies very close to those of GPS, a single antenna may be utilized through a pass-through for both Iridium and GPS reception.

 The type of modulation used is normally DE-QPSK, although DE-BPSK is used on the uplink (mobile to satellite) for acquisition and synchronization.
 Each time slot is 8.28 milliseconds long and sits in a 90 milliseconds frame.
 Within each FDMA channel there are four TDMA time slots in each direction.
 The TDMA frame starts off with a 20.32 milliseconds period used for simplex messaging to devices such as pagers and to alert Iridium phones of an incoming call, followed by the four upstream slots and four downstream slots.
 This technique is known as time-division multiplexing.
 Small guard periods are used between time slots.
 Regardless of the modulation method being used, communication between mobile units and satellites is performed at 25 kilobaud.

 Channels are spaced at 41.666 kHz and each channel occupies a bandwidth of 31.5 kHz; this allows space for Doppler shifts.